 What are the chances of getting a job?

-Why engineering machinists are in demand
+Engineering machinists in demand

 Engineering machinists are in demand because:

-Two types of engineering machinist on skill shortage lists
+Engineering machinist on skill shortage list

-Engineering machinists may be employed by:
+Engineering machinists may work for:

 - specialist machining companies

 - factories that make machines, equipment, appliances and plastic products

 - industrial sites such as milk powder factories.